edumserrano/webpack-module-federation-with-angular/code-demos/dynamic-manifest-ng16/README.md

 - when building and deploying to the non-production environment the remotes defined on the non-production manifest file are used;
 - when building and deploying to the production environment, the remotes defined on the production manifest file are used.

+> **Note**
+>
+> You can still have the location of the remotes defined per environment without using a manifest file.
+You can implement the `fileReplacement` strategy and use environment files and environment variables in your code to achieve the same.
+>

 ## Webpack module federation

 The setup of webpack module federation was done using the [@angular-architects/module-federation](https://www.npmjs.com/package/@angular-architects/module-federation) npm package, which aims to streamline the setup of webpack module federation for Angular apps.
 For more info see [Basics of @angular-architects/module-federation npm package](/docs/basics-angular-architects.md).